 Anatomy of cloud connection

 But how does an IoT-to-cloud connection actually work?
-For a start, like very communication cannel, the link between an IoT device and the cloud service is established via wired or wireless communication networks such as Ethernet and Wi-Fi.
+For a start, like every communication cannel, the link between an IoT device and the cloud service is established via wired or wireless communication networks such as Ethernet and Wi-Fi.
 Next, there are two common transport- and application-layer protocols that help facilitate communication between an IoT device and a cloud service.

 At the transport-layer level, the device-to-cloud communication usually takes place either via Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
 Here, it’s important to note that though TCP takes more network overhead, it’s favored in IoT applications for its reliability.
 UDP, on the other hand, is more suitable for applications like video streaming that can afford some data packet loss.